davidhalter/jedi/README.rst

     :target: http://travis-ci.org/davidhalter/jedi
     :alt: Travis-CI build status

-Jedi is an autocompletion tool for Python.
-It works.
-With and without syntax errors.
-Sometimes it sucks, but that's normal in dynamic languages.
-But it sucks less than other tools.
-It understands almost all of the basic Python syntax elements including many builtins.
+Jedi is an autocompletion tool for Python that can be used in IDEs/editors.

-Jedi suports two different goto functions and has support for renaming.
+Jedi works.
+Jedi is fast.
+It understands all of the basic Python syntax elements including many builtin functions.

-Probably it will also have some support for refactoring in the future.
+Additionaly, Jedi suports two different goto functions and has support for renaming as well as Pydoc support and some other IDE features.

 Jedi uses a very simple interface to connect with IDE's.
 As an reference, there is a VIM implementation, which uses Jedi's autocompletion.
 However, I encourage